jselmani/jordan-ish/README.md

 - ✔️ Window listener to ensure pages are loaded at the top through custom component
 - ✔️ Add/Remove/Update cart and favourites lists
 - ✔️ Collection previews prior to viewing an entire collection
+- ✔️ Use Toasts to display when an action/event has occurred.

 ---
 # 🚀 Technologies